C0ulday/UAV-Control/README.md

 ## Project Overview

-- **Control Strategy**: Feedback linearisation to handle the non‑linear dynamics of the UAV.
+- **Control Strategy**: Feedback linearisation to handle the non‑linear dynamics of the UAV; differential flatness; MPC
 - **Trajectory**: Bézier curve, generated from a set of control points.
 - **Gain Synthesis**: PID gains derived analytically from closed‑loop specifications (rise time, settling time, overshoot).
 - **Validation**: The controller was first simulated in Simulink and then successfully tested on a physical robot, confirming stability and tracking precision.